Summary: This page provides information about the Action Plan Recommendation feature.

 This option provides a drop down list of the available Health Factors to target for grade improvement.
 By default the Total Quality Index Health Factor will be selected.
 Choose the required Health Factor in the drop down:

-This option allows you to Improve Total Security Compliance (in%).
+This option allows you to Improve Total Quality Index by choosing either Grade or Compliance (in%), from the drop-down.

 The Compliance slider indicates the target Compliance (in %) you would like to achieve for the chosen Health Factor (Compliance percentage go from 0 (worst) to 100 (best)):

 When you select Compliance (in %) from the Improve Total Quality Index drop-down, Minimize (Violations and Effort) option gets disabled.